Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 - One cluster, one person, ephemeral use?
 Radar OSS.
 Done.

-- One cluster, small team, want a shared URL and 24 hours of live history?
-Radar Free.
+- One cluster, small team, want a shared URL and SSO?
+Cloud Free.

-- 2-50 clusters, team of 3+, want alerts and proper access control?
-Radar Team.
+- 2-50 clusters, team of 3+, want notifications and proper access control?
+Cloud Team.

 - Air-gapped, or allergic to hosted vendors?
 Radar OSS, deployed in-cluster via Helm.